gorjanradevski/PascalSentenceDataset/README.md

 # create correspondence data by dataset
 dataset.create_correspondence_data()
 ```

-## The rest of the README is identical to: https://github.com/rupy/PascalSentenceDataset

 That's it!

 Correspondence data is the csv data to correspond data id to image data.